 Migration Plan Overview

-Tableau Content Migration Tool creates a streamlined process for Tableau Server migrations.
+Tableau Content Migration Tool creates a streamlined process for migrating Tableau content between sites and projects.
 The easy-to-follow plan can be audited, is repeatable, and works via a batch process so any number of workbooks and data sources can be migrated in a simple and efficient process.

-The Content Migration Tool will display contextual tips to walk you through creating or editing a migration plan, with an option to roll back a migration if you choose.
+The Content Migration Tool will display contextual tips to walk you through creating or editing a migration plan.
 Once you select the source and destination sites, a summary of your migration will be displayed at the top of the screen as follows:

 Limitations when migrating content